 This post may contain affiliate links.
 As an Amazon Associate, Sweet Savage Flame earns a small percentage from qualifying purchases.The Lion's Lady by Julie Garwood

 Genres: Historical Romance, Regency Era Romance

 Buy on: Amazon, Open Library (BORROW FOR FREE)

-The Lion’s Lady by Julie Garwood takes us to Regency Era England where we meet two firm-willed yet evenly matched partners in love.
-One is a lady of mystery from the former colonies raised among the Native people.
-The other is an English nobleman turned soldier and spy, now retiring from duty.
+The Lion’s Lady by Julie Garwood takes us to Regency-era England, where we meet two firm-willed yet evenly-matched partners in love.
+One is a lady of mystery from the former colonies, raised among the Native people.
+The other is an English nobleman turned soldier and spy, now retired from duty.